 First and foremost, you’ll want the ability to run a report at the touch of a button that will tell you how your fleet health is going.
 This may feed into and improve your existing fleet monitoring routine, whether it be weekly or monthly, enabling you to better identify which vehicles need attention.
 Far more accurate than a visual inspection, this report gives you visibility into those often-hidden faults.

-Fleet Tracker not only analyses overall vehicle health, but also provides advanced diagnostics to help assess specific issues.
+Fleet GPS tracking tool not only analyses overall vehicle health, but also provides advanced diagnostics to help assess specific issues.
 It means that you can rely on the root cause to be resolved quickly.

 Running a report is handy, but it doesn’t alert you to a potentially urgent situation instantly—instead, it relies on you running the report as part of your maintenance schedule.
 That’s where on-screen alerts come into play.
 These are real-time notifications that tell you, instantly, when something is not right.